cchappellfleming/TechnicalActivities/README.md

    integrity="sha512-XQoYMqMTK8LvdxXYG3nZ448hOEQiglfqkJs1NOQV44cWnUrBc8PkAOcXy20w0vlaXaVUearIOBhiXZ5V3ynxwA=="
    crossorigin=""></script>
 ```
-3. div element with id 'map' within the body.
+3. Insert a div element with id 'map' within the body.
 Additional css included in the style element to facilitate the desired size of the map on the page.

 ## Displaying the map

+## Shapes, Points & Polygons

+## Markers

+## Using GeoJSON